Wanichka/sillytavern-relationship-memory-tracker/README.md

 - Injects saved relationship memory into the prompt
 - Handles special spacing character `ㅤ`
 - Includes a small UI panel with Parse Last, Clear, and Copy buttons
+- Mobile UI is not supported yet.
+The extension can still run in the background, but the visual panel is intended for desktop use.

 ## Installation